A dangerous world of violence, passion… and love.

 Her innocence is undeniable, but so is their intense sexual attraction, and soon they’re crossing every boundary Noelle barely knew she had.
-But if she wants to belong to Jas, first she’ll have to open herself to the gang, and to a world where passion is power, and freedom is found in submission.
+But if she wants to belong to Jas, first she’ll have to open herself to a world where passion is power, and freedom is found in submission.

 She’d been cast out of Eden and straight into Hell.